covidestim/covidestim-sources/README.md

 1. Aggregate facility-level data to the HSA level
 2. Fracture the HSAs using county boundaries
 3. Use CBG population data to divide the outcomes from fractured HSA's into the intersecting counties in a population-proportional manner.
+Note that the CBG population is not present for D.C. in our dataset, so we manually add the D.C. population for the corresponding HSA.
 [paper]: https://pubmed.ncbi.nlm.nih.gov/25961661/
 [da]: https://www.dartmouthatlas.org/faq/